“I Think I’ve Found ‘The One’ and It Scares Me”

 There was never a point I knew for sure that Drew was “the one” for me because I don’t believe in “the one.”
 I believe there are lots of potential “ones,” and timing, dumb luck, and open-mindedness are the three key factors in determining which “one” you end up with.
 Drew and I came into each other’s lives at the right time.
 We were both single and looking for love.
 A mutual friend who had a random thought that we might like each other put us in touch over the phone.
 I happened to be going to New York for a weekend trip and Drew was open to taking me out while I was there.
 Timing + dumb luck + open mindedness.

-We had a wonderful date and spent most of the weekend together, laughing and sharing stories and having a great time.
+We had a great first date and spent most of the weekend together, laughing and sharing stories and having a wonderful time together.
 Then I went back to Chicago and Drew and I proceeded to long-distance date for a while.
 Every couple of weeks, one of us flew to the other for a long weekend.
 We talked on the phone every day — usually multiple times a day.
 We texted and emailed.
 We talked about the future.

 So, my advice for anyone trying to figure out if the person you’re with is the right long-term match for you is to check in with your gut.
 Is there a nagging feeling that things are off?
 If so, are those things that can be fixed without changing who either of you is?
 Are there circumstances muddying up your perspective that you have the power and willingness to change?
 If so, change them and then see how you feel.
 If things are still off, then maybe you aren’t meant to be.
 Or maybe you simply aren’t ready to decide your future yet, which is fine, too (unless one of you is in a rush, in which case, this may be an issue of your timing being off and there’s probably another “one” for you down the road when timing, dumb luck, and open mindedness are lined up better).